loda-lang/loda-programs/programs/oeis/list3.md

 * [A315757](http://oeis.org/A315757) ([L14 program](315/A315757.asm)): Coordination sequence Gal.5.294.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315760](http://oeis.org/A315760) ([L18 program](315/A315760.asm)): Coordination sequence Gal.6.638.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315761](http://oeis.org/A315761) ([L17 program](315/A315761.asm)): Coordination sequence Gal.5.295.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315762](http://oeis.org/A315762) ([L60 program](315/A315762.asm)): Coordination sequence Gal.6.627.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315763](http://oeis.org/A315763) ([L22 program](315/A315763.asm)): Coordination sequence Gal.6.628.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315767](http://oeis.org/A315767) ([L19 program](315/A315767.asm)): Coordination sequence Gal.6.627.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315768](http://oeis.org/A315768) ([L13 program](315/A315768.asm)): Coordination sequence Gal.6.628.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.